-Tao Tao is a postdoc associate at the Department of Civil and Environmental Engineering at Carnegie Mellon University.
+Tao Tao is a postdoctoral research associate at Mobility Data Analytics Center (MAC) at the Department of Civil and Environmental Engineering at Carnegie Mellon University.
 His current research involves in the nonlinear interaction between built environment and travel behavior, pedestrian and bicycle safety, and the impact of transit on travel demand.
 He applies novel research methods, such as machine learning, in his work to explore the potential non-linear relationship between land use and travel behavior.
 He has published papers in Journal of Planning Education and Research, Transportation Research Part D, and Journal of Transport and Geography.

 Tao has been the instructor for the courses Urban Transportation Planning and Policy (PA5234) and Data Management and Visualization with R (PA 5928) at the University of Minnesota.
 He has also served as a reviewer for several journals including Urban Studies, Transportation Research Part D, and Transportation.
 He is currently a student member in Association of Collegiate School of Planning and International Association of Chinese Planning (IACP).
 He serves the Board of Directors of IACP (2021-2023).

 Tao received a Ph.D. in Urban and Regional Planning from University of Minnesota.
 He received an M.E. in Transportation Planning and Management and a B.E. in Traffic and Transportation from Southeast University in Nanjing, China.
 He received an M.S. in Statistics from University of Minnesota.

 Selected Journal Articles

 Tao, T., Petter, N., 2022.
 Exploring nonlinear built environment effects on driving with a mixed-methods approach.
 Transportation Research Part D: Transport and Environment.
 [Link]

 Tao, T., Cao, J., Wu, X., 2021.
 The Road Less Traveled: Does Rail Transit Matter?
 Journal of Planning Education and Research.
 [Link]